nus-cs2113-AY2324S1/ip/docs/README.md

 #### Usage

-##### `bye` - find a task that contains a certain keyword.
+##### `bye` - Exit Chatty application.
 ##### Format: `bye`
 Example of usage:

-You are satisfied with the updating of the task list this time round, and you wish to exit the application for the time being.
+You are satisfied with the updating of the task list this time round, and you wish to say goodbye to Chatty for the time being.
 ```
 bye